wcarc-on/wcarc-site/minutes/minutes202506.md

 ---
 layout: minutes
-title: Minutes of the Regular Monthly Meeting on June 23rd, 2025 - DRAFT
+title: Minutes of the Regular Monthly Meeting on June 23rd, 2025
 ---
 The meeting was held over the internet via a Zoom video conference.
 The following people were present: